box/developer.box.com/content/guides/tooling/sdks/cli.md

 ## Linux & Node install

 Additionally, the CLI can be installed as a Node package on any platform, including Linux.
-For this to work you will need to have Node.js installed on your machine.
+For this to work you will need to have [Node JS](https://nodejs.org/) installed on your machine.

 ```bash
 npm install --global @box/cli